hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

 Upon launch, the list of loaded modules will already show some modules that have been loaded by JupyterLab itself.
-For example, you will always see a Python module loaded, which determines the version of Python of the kernel used by your Python notebooks on this session.
+For example, you will always see a Python module loaded, which determines the Python version of the kernel used by your Python notebooks on this session.

 .. warning::